 Thought crime charges are now an unfortunate reality, and can even be applied retroactively even decades later.
 Even if you are operating far within the boundaries set by law, your thoughts are your own, and ought not to be spied on or acted upon.

 While the government storing and abusing your data is unavoidable, (not to mention sharing it with moral busybodies, consultants, and Palantir,) control can be wrenched back into your own hands.
-Run a home server, learn GNU/Linux, and regain your privacy and data autonomy today!
+Run a home server, learn GNU/Linux, run your own platforms, and regain your privacy and data autonomy today!

-You’ll just need one or more of these cheerful little boxes:
+All you need is one or more of these cheerful little boxes:

 Great advocates of self-hosted freedom like LandChad.net serve to raise awareness about the fantastic number of services that are deployable by normal people.